If you’re like most puppy parents, you probably have a couple of goals: (1) Help your puppy reach their full potential, and (2) survive puppyhood!

 You might want your puppy to learn behaviors like –

 - Walk on a leash

 - Drop It

 - Socialization with other puppies, people, and new situations.

-- Allow handling, so you can trim his nails, give him a bath, or have an easier time at the vet.
+- Allow handling, so you can trim their nails, give them a bath, or have an easier time at the vet.

 - Go potty outside, don’t jump on people, stop biting people, and only chew on appropriate things.

-- Resource Guarding – When your puppy begins to guard his prized possessions (food, treats, bones, toys, etc.) from people or dogs using behaviors such as growling, snapping, or biting.
+- Resource guarding – When your puppy begins to guard their prized possessions (food, treats, bones, toys, etc.) from people or dogs using behaviors such as growling, snapping, or biting.
 Puppies learn good things happen when their high-value resources are taken away, so they are not threatened when someone approaches their resources.

 - Aggression – Positive exposure to people and other dogs helps puppies learn how to properly interpret body language of other dogs and interactions with people so they understand when other dogs don’t pose a threat and how to play appropriately.
 Interacting with other puppies at a young age, and learning a variety of play styles gives dogs the best chance at growing up to be social adults.